 There are several benefits that come with working with diverse suppliers and implementing an actual program.
-ProcurementIQ writer, Kiera Outlaw, highlights several, including:
+ProcurementIQ highlights several, including:

 In a recent article (“Supplier Diversity: I Don’t Have Time For That!”) published by Procurious, ConnXus Founder and CEO, Rod Robinson is asked about the benefits.
 Here are some that he mentions:

-- New Opportunities: “…Those new [diverse] suppliers will not only have a chance to offer competitive pricing, but they can expose the organisation to new avenues of revenue growth, including access to new markets.”
+New Opportunities: “…Those new [diverse] suppliers will not only have a chance to offer competitive pricing, but they can expose the organization to new avenues of revenue growth, including access to new markets.”

 Implementing a program may not be an easy task, but it can only help procurement departments and their organizations.
 And, the benefits mentioned above are only a few of several.
 As the procurement continues to evolve, there is no better time to start.